pic

 julia>

-The function map can also demonstrate the syntax of anonymous functions with multiple arguments.
-In those cases, the syntax becomes map(<function>, <array1>, <array2>).
-For instance, map(+, [1,2], [2,4]) provides the sum of each pair of numbers, yielding [3,6].
+The function map can also be employed with multiple arguments, in which case the syntax becomes map(<function>, <array1>, <array2>).
+For instance, map(+, [1,2], [2,4]) provides the sum of each pair of numbers, producing [3,6].
+Using this form, let's apply a + b element-wise to each pair of x and y.
+Below, we show how this operation can be implemented with an anonymous function.

 x = [1,2,3]